stegiks/Software-Development-for-Information-Systems/Parallel_Notes.md

 # Tsefo
 ## ann.cpp
-## Vamana 577 Check whether robustPrune will make iterating the loop not feasible
+## Vamana 577 Check whether robustPrune will make iterating the loop not feasible DONE
-## filteredFindMedoid 452-465 parallelize loop with care for the indexing whether or not it is CS
+## filteredFindMedoid 452-465 parallelize loop with care for the indexing whether or not it is CS DONE
 ## find how to precalculate distances between points before building the graph

 ## graph.cpp